emmairwin/community_curriculum/leadership/empowering_teams_people/building_your_community_credentials/mozilla_identity.md

 Each partner will interview the other on a series of timed questions as directed by the facilitator.
 Participants should keep notes as they listen, and be encouraged to ask 'why' often.

-If this is run online ask partners to decide on an alternate video or hangout room for interviews, and a way to communicate questions.
+If this online ask partners to decide on an alternate video or hangout room for interviews, and a way to communicate questions.
+(IRC channel for example)

 #### Questions ( 1 minute each)

 * Q1.
 Where can I find you at Mozilla and why ?
 * Q2.
 What skills and knowledge have you gained as part of being in the Mozilla community?